- Heritage Preservation Atelier, Chandigarh, India

 - Chemical analysis – Various chemical tests were performed to confirm the composition of the pigments.
 The details of which were shared and discussed with the authorities.

 - Literary records – A very few literary records could be found.
-We find a lot being published about the faith of Sikh religion and history of the Golden temple, but almost nothing in published or un published form regarding the art work.
+We find a lot being published about the faith of Sikh religion and history of the Golden temple, but extremely less (almost nothing) in published or unpublished form regarding the art work.

 Special considerations for this site were :

 - Whatever chemicals, mild or strong finalized for the treatment should not only be non-toxic, non-inflammable, but also without any peculiar odour;